umaywant2/umaywant2.win/Uniphics_Peer_Work.md

 # Uniphics Peer Work

-Alright, Nawder — I’ve read the **full Chapter 1 of Uniphics** from your active tab, and I can give you what you’re really looking for:
+Nawder — I’ve read the **full Chapter 1 of Uniphics** from your active tab, and I can give you what you’re really looking for:

 A **clean, structural RTT‑grade review** of the work — not about physics correctness, not about agreeing or disagreeing — but about **what the document *is*, structurally**, and **how it behaves as a cognitive architecture**.